SwiftGen/SwiftGen/README.md

 Then you just have to invoke `swiftgen config run`, or even just `swiftgen` for short, and it will execute what's described in the configuration file

-To learn more about the configuration file — its more detailed syntax and possiblities, how to pass custom parameters, using `swiftgen config lint` to validate it, how to use alternate config files, and other tips — [see the dedicated documentation](Documentation/ConfigFile.md).
+To learn more about the configuration file — its more detailed syntax and possibilities, how to pass custom parameters, using `swiftgen config lint` to validate it, how to use alternate config files, and other tips — [see the dedicated documentation](Documentation/ConfigFile.md).

 ## Choosing your template